 Photo courtesy: Mstwinkie

-Fresh, pale green lima beans generally treated like vegetables.
-They usually used in a wide range of dishes including soups, salads, stir-fries, stews, and casseroles.
+Fresh, pale green lima beans are generally treated like vegetables.
+They are usually used in a wide range of dishes including soups, salads, stir-fries, stews, and casseroles.

 Butter beans (small lima) may be added as a replacement to cannellini beans to prepare favorite Tuscan bean soup.

 Eating raw or sprouted lima beans may cause stomach cramping, diarrhea, and vomiting.
-Additionally, eating large quantities of undercooked beans release of cyanide (from cyanogenic glucosides), which can impair tissue oxygenation and cause severe illness.
+Additionally, eating large quantities of undercooked beans releases cyanide (from cyanogenic glucosides), which can impair tissue oxygenation and cause severe illness.

-Like in other class of beans and some brassica group vegetables, lima beans also contain oxalic acid, a naturally occurring substance found in some vegetables, which, may crystallize as oxalate stones in the urinary tract in some people.
-Therefore, individuals with known oxalate urinary tract stones are advised against eating vegetables belong to brassica and Fabaceae family.
+Like in other classes of beans and some brassica group vegetables, lima beans also contain oxalic acid, a naturally occurring substance found in some vegetables, which, may crystallize as oxalate stones in the urinary tract in some people.
+Therefore, individuals with known oxalate urinary tract stones are advised against eating vegetables belonging to the Brassica and Fabaceae families.
 Adequate intake of water is encouraged to maintain normal urine output to minimize stone formation risk.
 (Medical disclaimer)